 Embrace The Season

-As the veil thins, take some time to contemplate the natural cycle of life.
+As the veil thins, take some time to contemplate the natural cycle of life and the Pagan Holidays.
 Observe how Nature dies externally each season to rest and prepare for the light and growth of next Spring.
 Here are some ideas to help you embrace the October season!

 - Visit a local cemetery.
 Bring fresh flowers to place on graves you connect with or who might need a bit of love.
 Read each headstone and imagine who they were and what they cared about in life.